- Click here to go to the protagonist list.

 - Breakout Character: Easily the most popular of Romano Scarpa's characters on the Mickey Mouse side of things.
 She fills a niche in her ability to expand on Pete.
 Coincidentally, she also is the second or third most high-profile female villain in the joint-Mouse/Duck universe, being upstaged only by Magica De Spell and arguably by Ma Beagle.

 - Cordon Bleugh Chef: Occasionally depicted as this.
 She has some really weird recipes that she's very proud of but almost nobody likes.
-Luckily, Pete is one of the few people who does like her cooking; he genuinely enjoys her jam tarts with custard and anchovies.
+Luckily, Pete is one of the few people who does like her cooking; he does admit that her her jam tarts with custard and anchovies might not be for everyone, but he genuinely enjoys them.

 - Distaff Counterpart: Same species, same built, and same capabilities and strategies as Pete.